 - This structure offers more headroom compares to other options

 - The tall entrance design makes for easy entry

 - It’s favorable for large groups and families because of its spacious interior

 - Inexpensive; they are cheaper compared to other models

 - The structures can be heavy, making it hard to transport it

 A perfect example of this structure is the wall tent.
-This model is made of four vertical frames that are draped by heavy-duty canvas.
-The frames are either external or internal.
+As the name suggests, this is made of four vertical frames that are draped by heavy-duty canvas.
+The frames can be either external or internal.

 This is a popular option among hunting parties since the spacious interior can comfortably accommodate numerous people and a decent amount of supplies.

-The structure is lightweight yet sturdy, and it can be used through all the seasons.
-Also, you can use a wood stove.
+These tents are a bit more lightweight than their historical predescessors, yet sturdy, and it can be used through all the seasons.
+Also, you can use a wood stove in some of them.
 As with the canvas bell tent structures we discussed earlier, White Duck Outdoors has an excellent selection of tents that fit the bill.